We ask you, humbly, to help us.

 trying to change and are told they aren't trying hard enough."

-Dr. Nicolosi, a conservative Roman Catholic, is a founder of
+Dr. Nicolosi, a conservative Roman Catholic, was a co-founder of

 the National Association for Research & Therapy of Homosexuality (NARTH).
 He coined the term "reparative therapy."
 He said that this form of

 "...can only be damaging if the agenda of the therapist

 supersedes that of the patient."

 He claims that one third of the patients at the Thomas Aquinas Psychological

 Clinic, of which he is founding director, experience:

 improvement -- they understand their homosexuality and have some sense

 However, he notes that they may continue to engage in same-sex sexual behavior.